How to apply for Honours in Psychology

 2. Complete and return the departmental application form directly to the department by no later than 31 October.

-All candidates will be advised of the outcome of their applications by the second week in December.
-Successful candidates are required to confirm their acceptance in writing within ONE week.
+Provisiona; offers will be made by the end of December.
+Final offers will be made in January 2021.
+Successful candidates are requires to confirm offer their acceptance in writing within ONE week.

 Admission into Honours